khaled-faour/DevExchange/README.md

 <img id="project-philosophy" src="./readme/title2.svg"/>

-> The DevExchange app is a place where professional can exchange their to knowledge for money.
+> The DevExchange app is a place where professionals can exchange their knowledge for money.
 >
 > Professionals (Tutors) can make money by getting up-votes on their answers or giving tutoring sessions based on their own hourly price.